google/zetasql/docs/aggregate_functions.md

 1.  `DISTINCT`: Each distinct value of
     `expression` is aggregated only once into the result.
 1.  `IGNORE NULLS` or `RESPECT NULLS`: If `IGNORE NULLS` is specified, the `NULL` values are excluded from the result.
-If `RESPECT NULLS` or if neither is specified, the `NULL` values are included in the result.
+If `RESPECT NULLS` is specified or if neither is specified, the `NULL` values are included in the result.
 1.  `HAVING MAX` or `HAVING MIN`: Restricts the set of rows that the function aggregates by a maximum or minimum value.
 See [HAVING MAX and HAVING MIN clause][max_min_clause] for details.